 You don’t have to be a die-hard sports fan to love the Olympics, and the Lake Placid Olympic Museum is the perfect place to relive a little of that glory.

-Here you can explore the history of the two-time winter Olympic host through the artifacts, photographs, exhibits, and videos.
+Here you can explore the history of the two-time Winter Olympic host through artifacts, photographs, exhibits, and videos.

 Athletes still train year-round at the Olympic Center, so keep your eyes peeled and phone charged to snap a selfie with any familiar faces when you visit.

-If You Want Spend Time in the Great Outdoors During Fall in Upstate New York
+If You Want to Spend Time in the Great Outdoors During Fall in Upstate New York